 The employee never knew the difference as she wasn’t expecting the money.
 Management didn’t either.
 It was just one additional small check and they were busy trying to keep the company afloat.
 If it weren’t for the employee asking for a copy of her pay stub, no one would have been any wiser.

 Amid the pandemic, we have been gripped with an “in this together” mentality.
 Each of us has been asked to take on more in both our personal and professional lives, and collectively we are meeting the challenge.
-Thankfully, the end now seems to be in sight.
 Businesses have been asked to do the same thing.
 Reeling from the hangover of shifting from a record economic boom to a pandemic-induced recession almost overnight, companies like our client are being forced to match headcount with demand.
 The result is that many employees are being asked to handle more responsibilities than ever before, and it is a testament to our collective resolve that 99% are meeting the challenge.

 But even as we parrot “we’re all in this together,” the reality is there are always going to be some bad apples in the basket.
 Rebecca was one.